sepehr7ghfz/sepehr7ghfz/README.md

 - 👋 Hi, I’m @sepehr7ghfz
-- 🌱 I’m currently working as a MLOps Engineer at DigiNote
+- 🌱 I’m currently a gradute student at Concordia University
 - 💞️ I’m looking to collaborate on projects and researchs on machine learning and signal processing
 - 📫 this is my email: sepehr.ghaffarzadegan@gmail.com